Image size 1600x900. Swimmer building pace through a set in a lap pool.

 Can I do this in a 25 meter pool?

 Yes.
-Keep the same structure and adjust to the nearest 25 meters.
+Keep the same structure and rest, and round distances to the nearest 25 meters.

 How often should I do a progression workout?